DioDUNCKY/GestureXperience/README.md

 # GestureXperience
-This is the official repository of HACKSTREET BOYZ for brAInware hackathon , DTU 25-26 October, 2024
+This is the official repository of HACKSTREET BOYZ